azuresdkci/azure-rest-api-specs/README.md

 This repository is the canonical source for REST API specifications for Microsoft Azure.

 ## Basics
 If you're a spec author looking for information about all of of the repositories and steps in the pipeline, go to the [adx-documentation-pr](https://github.com/Azure/adx-documentation-pr) repository.
-Make sure to [join the Github Azure organization](http://aka.ms/azuregithub) to get access to that repo.
+Make sure to [join the Github Azure organization](http://aka.ms/azuregithub) to get access to that repository.

 ## Getting started
 - Our [Contribution guidelines](./.github/CONTRIBUTING.md) walks you through the process of contributing to this repository.